To simulate interfacing of basics input components (pushbutton, potentiometer, slider switch and photoresistor) with Arduino

 5. Photoresistor (LDR – Light Dependent Resistor)

-The LDR is used along with a fixed resistor to form a voltage divider circuit.
-The output voltage is connected to an analog pin of Arduino.
+Since Arduino cannot directly measure resistance, the LDR is connected in a voltage divider circuit along with a fixed resistor.
+The output voltage from the voltage divider is then connected to an analog pin (e.g., A0) of Arduino.

 Behavior: